Twinklebear/lfwatch/README.md

 Examples
 -
-The library is very simple, create an `lfw::Watcher` and then select the directories and changes you want to watch for with the `watch` method.
+The library is very simple, create an `lfw::Watcher` and then select the directories and changes you want to watch for with the `watch` method and call `update` to let the watcher get information about any changes.
 The SDL User event or registered callbacks are passed an `lfw::EventData` struct containing information about the event.

 ```c++
 struct EventData {